CIRSS/cs598-data-curation/_sources/assistantships.md

 ## Primary responsibilities
 * Student support via online office hours and Campuswire
 * Review all course materials and readings, solve all assignments and quizzes
-* Assist with overall course management in Coursera and PrairieLearn
+* Assist with overall course management in Coursera, Campuswire, and PrairieLearn
 * Participate in weekly course staff meetings
 * Other tasks as assigned, including assessment development and other contributions to course materials.